A History of Innovation

 By focusing on the customer and producing the utmost in quality products able to be produced, Timney Triggers quickly became the company that set the standard in aftermarket triggers.
 By innovating and listening to their customers, Timney is now producing more than 170 models of triggers for bolt-action rifles, shotguns, AR rifles and semi-automatic rifles.

-Today, Timney Triggers is housed in a brand new 25,000 sq. ft. facility full of the latest state-of-the-art technology and machines running around the clock.
+Today, Timney Triggers is housed in a sparkling 25,000 sq. ft. facility full of the latest state-of-the-art technology and machines running around the clock.
 Although Timney has been in business for over 70 years it still remains a company based on the best people in the industry, building the finest triggers in the world, for the greatest and most loyal customers in the business.